 Graduate Student Funding

 If you and I decide that the PAW Lab would be a good fit, I must have adequate funding in place to cover your tuition, benefits, and stipend, before I can make you an offer.
 This support may come from competitive research grants that I’ve secured, which vary in size and availability year by year.
 Students funded as a research assistant (RA) under these grants are typically expected to contribute directly to the larger project while conducting their own research.
-Our department can also help support students through teaching assistant (TA) positions.
+Our department can sometimes help support students through teaching assistant (TA) positions.

 Fellowships are another way to fund your graduate education, allowing you to focus on a project of your choosing and to reduce other research and teaching commitments.
 Each year SEFS offers a few highly competitive fellowship awards.
 You don’t need to take any additional action to be eligible for these, and decisions are made around February.
 I also strongly encourage all students to apply for external fellowships, such as the NSF Graduate Research Fellowship and Ford Foundation fellowships.